NorthernTempest/player_campaigns/dungeon_of_the_mad_mage_pathfinder/characters/ackbald/backstory.md

 # Ackbald the Enkindler
 **A Tale Written for Quiet Hatchlings**

-This story serves as the backstory for Ackbald the Enkindler.
+This story, told from the second perspective, serves as the backstory for Ackbald the Enkindler.

-TL;DR: Ackbald is a truly ancient kobold as well as a teacher and master magic artisan of the Cymrelaak clan, after they adopted him.
+TL;DR: Ackbald is a truly ancient kobold as well as an archivist and master magic artisan of the Cymrelaak clan, after they adopted him.
 He is so ancient as to have been friends with the dragon Cymrelaak in his prime, and was a key actor in re-establishing the clan after their escape from slavery.

 ## Books Speak Volumes but it's Heroes that Hold Your Heart